Electronic visual display: Types

+An overhead projector can be considered a type of electronic visual display.

 Additionally, CRTs were widely used in the past and microLED displays are under development.

 Classification

 Electronic visual displays present visual information according to the electrical input signal (analog or digital) either by emitting light (then they are called active displays) or, alternatively, by modulating available light during the process of reflection or transmission (light modulators are called passive displays).

 Display mode of observation

 Electronic visual displays can be observed directly (direct view display) or the displayed information can be projected to a screen (transmissive or reflective screen).
 This usually happens with smaller displays at a certain magnification.

 A different kind of projection display is the class of "laser projection displays", where the image is built up sequentially either via line by line scanning or by writing one complete column at a time.
 For that purpose one beam is formed from three lasers operating at the primary colors, and this beam is scanned electro-mechanically (galvanometer scanner, micro-mirror array)) or electro-acousto-optically.